michaelwright235/nskeyedunarchiver/nskeyedunarchiver/README.md

 # nskeyedunarchiver

-Decodes Cocoa Keyed Archive into native Rust structures
+Deserialize Cocoa Keyed Archive into native Rust structures

 ## What is Cocoa Keyed Archive?